pgaertig/nginx-big-upload/README.md

 - On the fly resumable CRC32 checksum calculation (client-side state),
 - On the fly resumable SHA-1
 - `nginx-upload-module` resumable protocol compatibility,
+- HTTP/2 not yet supported (limitation of nginx/lua module)

 ## Status and compatibility